JuliaLinearAlgebra/IterativeSolvers.jl/docs/src/user_manual.md

 `b` is the vector to be solved.

 `x` is a vector for the initial guess.
 In the case of a mutating call this parameter will be overwritten.
-(Mutating functions end with `!`)

 Output will be the solution to the system.

 ### Additional arguments

 Keyword names will vary depending on the method, however some of them will always have the same spelling:

-`tol`: stopping tolerance of the method.
-When a method accepts more than one tolerance they are enumerated  with a letter prefix, e.g `atol`, `btol`, `ctol`, etc.
+- `tol`: (relative) stopping tolerance of the method;

-`verbose`: print information about the running method.
+- `verbose`: print information during the iterations;

-`maxiter`: maximum number of allowed iterations.
+- `maxiter`: maximum number of allowed iterations;

-`Pl`: left preconditioner.
-(When applicable)

-`Pr`: right preconditioner.
-(When applicable)
+- `Pl` and `Pr`: left and right preconditioner.
+See [Preconditioning](@ref);

-`log::Bool = false`: output an extra element of type `ConvergenceHistory` containing extra information of the method execution.
+- `log::Bool = false`: output an extra element of type `ConvergenceHistory` containing the convergence history.

 ### `log` keyword

-All solvers contain the `log` keyword.
+Most solvers contain the `log` keyword.
 This is to be used when obtaining more information is required, to use it place the set `log` to `true`.

 ```julia